ducan0124567/Detect_Text_In_Game/README.md

 # Detect_Text_In_Game
 A lot of duplicate text in a lot of files, this tool will make duplicate text becomes different.
-So it's easy to detect what real text used in game.
+So it's easy to detect which real text used in game.
 Then use 010 Editor to find real text in file.

 e.g: